ondrejsevcik/knowledge-base/books/deep-work.md

 Use 16 hours outside your work to work on yourself and improve your life.
 Put more thought into your leisure time.
 It's crucial to put a thought into what you're going to do with your evenings and weekends before they begin.

+## Rule #4: Drain the shallows

+### Schedule every minute of your day
+> We spend much time of a day in autopilot.
+It's a difficult to avoid shallow when you don't think about what you're going to do.

+- Goal is not to stick with a schedule at all costs
+- It is okay to ignore rest of the schedule if something important or insightful comes into it

+### Quantify depth of every activity

+How long would it take to train a smart colleague graduate with no specialized training in my field to complete this task?
+If the answer is many months, that indicated that task leverages hard-won expertise.